The Xoloitzcuintli is the national dog of Mexico

 Following the Spanish conquests, this breed entered a long period of decline, since the conquerors often associated the Xolo with the pagan culture that produced it.
 After nearly becoming extinct, the Xolo’s prospects improved dramatically in the 20th century thanks to the efforts of determined breeders and a revival of interest in Mexico’s pre-Columbian culture.

-They were among the first breeds ever recorded by the American Kennel Club in 1887 and finally gained AKC recognition in 2011.
+The Xolo were among the first breeds ever recorded by the American Kennel Club in 1887 and finally gained AKC recognition in 2011.
 However, by the time of its revival, the Xolo was already transformed.
 Genetic analysis has revealed that the Xolo interbred with Eurasian breeds to such an extent that the modern version has only a little of the pre-Columbian lineage intact.

 The modern Xolo is characterized by a sleek body, a wedge-shaped head, large bat-like ears (either erect or floppy), an expressive face, and a wrinkled forehead.
 Hairless is the dominant trait, but some puppies will be born with a recessive trait for a short, flat coat.
 This recessive haired trait persists because if the dog inherits two hairless copies of a gene, then it will die early on in its development, meaning all hairless Xolos that survive to birth actually carry the recessive haired trait with them.
 It takes a combination of two recessive genes to produce the haired version.
 Black, gray, brown, brindle, red, liver, and bronze are the most accepted colors.
 Spotted is allowed as well.
 Today the Xolo is mostly intended as an indoor dog.
 It makes for an excellent watchdog and companion around the home.

-3 pros and cons of owning a Xoloitzcuintli
+3 pros and cons of ownership

 The Xoloitzcuintli is a loyal and protective friend.